 Paul’s admonition to refrain from unequal yoking was not a suggestion; it’s a command.
 It doesn’t matter how much a guy says he loves you.
 Unless he has committed his life to Jesus Christ, he does not know what love is.
 True love is personified in Jesus Christ, and a man who refuses to submit his life to the Lord cannot love you with an eternal, sacrificial, covenant love.
 He may mimic it well, but the two of you will never be unified in spirit.
 And while you might talk about “forever”, your eternal destinies will be spent in two different places.
 Being equally yoked is no joke (read more here).

 Even if your boyfriend is a Christian, husband privileges are not his to handle.
-Until marriage (and beyond), you are called to respect the value God has placed within your womanly heart.
+You have value God has placed within your womanly heart – a value that he must respect, and you get to honor.

 Self respect is not unrealistic, but it is uncommon.
 A woman who respects herself is willing to wait.
 She settles for no less than a man who values her according to God’s standards.
 Even in the Christian dating scene, your biblical self-respect speaks volumes to potential suitors.
 Unwavering confidence is available to those who are sure of their identities: Rooting themselves in Scripture, preaching the gospel unto themselves, and submitting their desires to God for the preservation of their character.